DNA-Correcting Codes: End-to-end Correction in DNA Storage Systems: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Prof. Tuvi Etzion for helping us analyze the DNA-Distance and Prof. Moshe Schwartz for helping us in studying the $\ell_\infty$ distance over the Hamming distance of the indices.
+We would like to thank Prof. Tuvi Etzion for helping us analyze the DNA-Distance and Prof. Moshe Schwartz for helping us study the $\ell_\infty$ distance over the Hamming distance of the indices.